-Post chlorination concerns the management of water before it leaves the treatment plant and then following its course in the reticulation system.
-It is part of a discussion on the harvesting of rainwater and storing it in relatively small private underground reservoirs holding in the region of 30 kilolitres.
+Post-chlorination concerns the management of water before it leaves the treatment plant and then following its course in the reticulation system.
+It is part of a discussion on harvesting the rain and storing it in relatively small private underground reservoirs holding in the region of 30 kilolitres.

-Chlorination of our drinking water is arguably one of the greatest breakthroughs in public health; cholera and typhoid deaths, and other waterborne diseases have virtually been eliminated in the developed world.
+Chlorination of our drinking water is arguably one of the greatest breakthroughs in preventative-medicine.

-It has another great benefit over other means of disinfecting public drinking water; there is a residual effect that continues in the reticulation, destroying bacterial pathogens.
+Chlorine has another great benefit over other means of disinfecting public drinking-water; there is a residual effect that continues in the reticulation, destroying bacterial pathogens.

-Yet still today over three million young children die every year in the developing world from bugs where proper reticulation and sanitisation of water does not exist.
+Yet still today over three million young-children die every year in the developing world from bugs where proper reticulation and sanitation of water do not exist.

 Since the contents of the stomach are already highly chlorinated, it is

-unlikely that any ingested residues would have much of an effect.
+unlikely that any ingested residues from reticulated water would have much of an effect.

-Of even greater concern though is the effect of chlorine in our water reticulation on organic material forming toxic trihalomethanes (THMs) that cause bladder cancer and other problems like miscarriage.
+Of even greater concern though is the effect of chlorine in our water-reticulation on organic material forming toxic trihalomethanes (THMs) that cause bladder tumours and other problems like miscarriage.

-You may have read in the media that Cape Town’s water currently has an earthy taste; it is due to high levels of organic material from the Voëlvlei Dam.
-Despite assurances from the authorities that the water is safe to drink, residents are rightly concerned.
+You may have read in the media that Cape Town’s water currently has an earthy-taste; it is due to high levels of organic material from the Voëlvlei Dam.
+Despite assurances from the authorities that it is safe to drink, residents are rightly concerned.

-The first step for the greenie wanting to get off the chlorinated municipal supply is to install gutters.
-Research indicates that 8 percent would have found its way into a river and been harvested, but the vast majority is just wasted either through evaporation or runoff; tragic in a dry and thirsty land such as ours.
+The first step for the greenie wanting to get off the chlorinated municipal-supply is to install gutters.
+Research indicates that 8 percent of rainwater falling on our rooves would have found its way into a river and been harvested, but the vast majority is just wasted either through evaporation or runoff; tragic in a dry and thirsty land such as ours.

 There is strong research that the loss of biodiversity of the microbes in the human gut is closely allied with asthma, atopic dermatitis and chronic non-communicable diseases.